 - Coursework.
-Students must complete 4.0 core fullcourse equivalents (FCEs) as follows: - LHA3003H Designing Research Proposals in Educational Leadership and Policy (0.5 FCE; Credit/No Credit) - LHA3005H Introduction to Research Methods for the EdD (RM) (0.5 FCE) - LHA3006H Data Analysis for the Education Doctorate-RM (0.5 FCE) - LHA3007H Literature Reviews for the EdD Program (0.5 FCE) - LHA3040H People and Power in Organizations (0.5 FCE) - LHA3041H Doctoral Seminar on Policy Issues in Education (0.5 FCE) - 0.5 elective FCE chosen from 1000, 3000, or 6000level courses as available online or - individual reading course (LHA3052H) or - practicum course (CIE1002H) (0.5 FCE) - LHA3008H+Professional Seminar and Dissertation Workshop in International Educational Leadership and Policy (0.5 FCE) - Courses will be offered in specialized sections for the International Educational Leadership and Policy field cohort with course syllabi adapted to reflect the international educational policy focus. - Attendance in an on-campus Institute will be required to allow face-to-face delivery of one course in each of Years 1, 2, and 3.
-The Institute will foster cohort engagement and exchange; orientation to the OISE professors, the University of Toronto, and the program.
+Students must successfully complete a total of 4.0 core full-course equivalents (FCEs) as follows: - LHA3003H Designing Research Proposals in Educational Leadership and Policy - LHA3005H Introduction to Research Methods for the EdD (RM) - LHA3006H Data Analysis for the Education Doctorate-RM - o LHA3007H Reviewing the Literature - LHA3040H People and Power in Organizations - LHA3041H Doctoral Seminar on Policy Issues in Education - 0.5 elective FCE chosen from 1000, 3000, or 6000level courses as available online or - individual reading course (LHA3052H Individual Reading and Research in Educational Leadership and Policy) or

-- All other courses will be offered online using synchronous and asynchronous modalities. - Comprehensive examination.
+- practicum course (CIE1002H Practicum for Comparative, International, and Development Education) - LHA3008H Professional Seminar and Dissertation Workshop in International Educational Leadership and Policy - Courses will be offered in specialized sections for the International Educational Leadership and Policy field cohort with course syllabi adapted to reflect the international educational policy focus. - Attendance in an on-campus Institute will be required to allow face-to-face delivery of one course in each of Years 1, 2, and 3.
+The Institute will foster cohort engagement and exchange; orientation to the OISE professors, the University of Toronto, and the program. - All other courses will be offered online using synchronous and asynchronous modalities. - Comprehensive examination.
 Successful oral (using video conferencing) defence of a written paper that critically reviews and synthesizes the literature related to the problem of practice to be addressed in the student's dissertation in practice, selected by the student in consultation with the supervisor/advisor.
 The comprehensive exam is normally taken at the end of Year 2, and must be taken no later than the end of Year 3.
 Students will be informed of their status (pass or fail) at the end of the oral exam.
 Students who are not successful in their first attempt will be permitted one additional attempt to pass. - Thesis (dissertation in practice) proposal hearing. - Thesis (dissertation in practice): The thesis (dissertation in practice) is the culminating component of the Doctor of Education degree in International Educational Leadership and Policy that shall include an identification and investigation of a problem of practice, the application of theory and research to the problem of practice, and a design for action to address the problem of practice.
 Specifically, the thesis (dissertation in practice) consists of original research in the form of a written proposal or plan for innovative and impactful educational policy, guideline, advocacy, development project, or activism within or beyond a traditional educational setting, aimed at improving practice at local, regional, national, or international levels. - Students are full-time and must maintain continuous registration full-time and pay full-time fees until all degree requirements, including the thesis (dissertation in practice), are completed. - Students cannot transfer between the EdD and PhD programs.